jameelhanouneh/End-to-End-Sales-Data-Warehouse-and-Analytics-Project/README.md

-# End-to-End Sales Data Warehouse & Analytics Project
+# Business Intelligence & Data Warehousing Project

-Welcome to the **End-to-End Sales Data Project** 🚀
+Welcome to the **End-to-End Sales Analytics Solution using SQL Server & Power BI** 🚀

-This project demonstrates a complete data workflow — from raw data ingestion to analytical insights — using SQL Server and advanced SQL techniques.
+This project demonstrates a complete modern data workflow — from raw data ingestion to analytical insights and interactive dashboards — using SQL Server, T-SQL, and Power BI.

-It showcases the full lifecycle of a modern data solution:
+It showcases the full lifecycle of a data solution:

-Data Sources → Data Warehouse → Analytics → BI Dashboard
+Data Sources → Data Warehouse → Analytics → BI Dashboards

-The project is designed as a portfolio to highlight practical skills in **data engineering**, **data analytics**, and **business intelligence**.
+The project is designed as a portfolio to highlight practical skills in data engineering, data analytics, and business intelligence.

 ---

 # 🏗️ Project Architecture Overview
 <img width="992" height="564" alt="Data Architecture" src="https://github.com/user-attachments/assets/5b11e132-5305-4e1c-9bad-246ec32297a6" />
 The solution follows the **Medallion Architecture (Bronze → Silver → Gold)** approach to transform raw operational data into analytics-ready datasets.
-Source Systems → Bronze → Silver → Gold → Analytics → Dashboard
+Source Systems → Bronze → Silver → Gold → Analytics → Power BI Dashboards

 ---